• Skip to primary navigation

 What are gougeres?

 Gougeres are French cheese puffs that are crunchy on the outside, and light and airy on the inside.
-Essentially they are savoury profiteroles, however unlike profiteroles you don’t need to fill them or top them with anything, they are delicious on their own.
-They may sound fancy, but these French canapes are in fact very simple to make and with very simple (and budget friendly) ingredients.
-Choux pastry with cheese added – what’s not to love?!
+Essentially these French pastries are savoury profiteroles, with the same base recipe (Pate a choux) as profiteroles and eclairs, however unlike profiteroles you don’t need to fill them or top them with anything, they are delicious on their own.
+They may sound fancy, but these French canapes are in fact easy to make, and use simple (and budget friendly) ingredients.
+Savoury choux pastry with cheese – what’s not to love?!

 Jump to: